salvantjeff/salvantjeff/README.md

 ## I'm a software engineering student and a mechanical engineer!!

+- 😄 Pronouns: he/him
+- 🔭 I’m currently working on youtube clone
-- 🌱 I’m currently learning more about Node.js and Express 🤣
+- 🌱 I’m currently learning Node.js, Express, and MongoDB
 - 🥅 2023 Goals: build more complex projects like a youtube clone
 - ⚡ Fun fact: I love to draw and play soccer